xyyno/PHP-Image-disk/README.md

 - easy　to build your mirror image storage website !

 # setting your password🔐
--open the index.php
+- open the index.php
--found define('PASSWORD_HASH', password_hash('your2005KO', PASSWORD_DEFAULT));
+- found define('PASSWORD_HASH', password_hash('your2005KO', PASSWORD_DEFAULT));
--change your2005KO as your new password
+- change your2005KO as your new password

 # uploads 🔝
--your flies will be stored in this folder.
+- your flies will be stored in this folder.

 # about logs 📝
--It mainly stores the upload logs and IP addresses of website visitors and uploaders.
+- It mainly stores the upload logs and IP addresses of website visitors and uploaders.

 # website favicon
--upload favicon.png to the root directory.
+- upload favicon.png to the root directory.

 # warning ❌
--This project is not rigorously tested for safety！！！ -Please Do not use it in a production environment.
+- This project is not rigorously tested for safety！！！
+- Please Do not use it in a production environment.